Lufthansa CEO says interested in talks to create new Alitalia

-BERLIN (Reuters) - Lufthansa (LHAG.DE) would be interested if there was an opportunity to create a new Alitalia [CAITLA.UL], the German flagship carrier’s Chief Executive Carsten Spohr said on Thursday.
+BERLIN, Oct 12 (Reuters) - Lufthansa would be interested if there was an opportunity to create a new Alitalia , the German flagship carrier’s Chief Executive Carsten Spohr said on Thursday.

 The group’s finance chief Ulrik Svensson had said in August that Lufthansa was interested in helping to shape the Italian aviation market but was not willing to take over the struggling national carrier in its current shape.